actions/delete-package-versions/README.md

       ignore-versions: '^(0|[1-9]\\d*)\\.0\\.0$'
   ```

-  To delete all except y latest versions while ignoring particular package versions in a different repo than the workflow the __owner__, __package-name__, __token__, __min-versions-to-keep__ and __ignore-versions__ inputs are required.
+  To delete all except y latest versions while ignoring particular package versions from a repo not having access to package, the __owner__, __package-name__, __token__, __min-versions-to-keep__ and __ignore-versions__ inputs are required.

   The [token][token] needs the delete packages and read packages scope.
 It is recommended [to store the token as a secret][secret].
 In this example the [token][token] was stored as a secret named __GITHUB_PAT__.

   __Example__

-  Delete all except latest 3 package versions excluding major versions as per semver in a different repo than the workflow
+  Delete all except latest 3 package versions excluding major versions as per semver from a repo not having access to package

   ```yaml
   - uses: actions/delete-package-versions@v3